-1.1 Mayor's Report
+10.1.
+Mayor's Report

-The council of Winnie Madikizela-Mandela Local Municipality, as elected during the 2021 Local Government Elections and now in the third full year of its term, has a responsibility of ensuring that basic service delivery is provided for all within its jurisdiction.
+The council of Winnie Madikizela-Mandela Local Municipality, as elected during the 2021 Local Government Elections and now in the second full year of its term, has a responsibility of ensuring that basic service delivery is provided for all within its jurisdiction.
 This is the provision of the Constitution of the Republic of South Africa which is the supreme law of the land.
 The Municipal Finance Management Act No. 56 of 2003, section 16, provides that a municipality must compile an annual budget before the start of the financial year.
 A draft budget must be tabled 90 days before the start of the budget year, which means that for a 2024/25 Annual Budget, the draft budget must be tabled to council by no later than March 31, 2024.
-This draft budget is in response and compliance to the afore-mentioned prescripts.
-This budget will then be taken to communities for consultation where comments will be solicited and incorporated when the final budget is being prepared for council to approve at least 30 days before the start of the budget year.
+The draft budget that was tabled in council on 27 March 2024 was in response and compliance to the afore-mentioned prescripts.
+This was followed by the publication on a local newspaper of the draft budget summaries and calling for comments from the public.